gmtavora/contacts-app/README.md

 # Overview

-This is a simple contacts mobile application, which I developed to learn more about React Native and NodeJS.
+A full stack application that keeps all your contacts up to date.
+ContactsApp acts like a social network, where you mantain your current phone, email and company, and share them with your colleagues and friends.

-This application was developed for educational purposes and should not be used due to security breaches.
+This application was developed for educational purposes.

 ## Screens
 ![Screen 1](https://github.com/gmtavora/contacts-app/blob/master/screens/screen1.jpg)